Benjamin Netanyahu: Leader of the Opposition (2006–2009)

 Following the withdrawal of Sharon from the Likud, Netanyahu was one of several candidates who vied for the Likud leadership.
 His most recent attempt prior to this was in September 2005 when he had tried to hold early primaries for the position of the head of the Likud party, while the party held the office of prime minister – thus effectively pushing Ariel Sharon out of office.
 The party rejected this initiative.
 Netanyahu retook the leadership on 20 December 2005, with 47% of the primary vote, to 32% for Silvan Shalom and 15% for Moshe Feiglin.
 In the March 2006 Knesset elections, Likud took the third place behind Kadima and Labor and Netanyahu served as Leader of the Opposition.
 On 14 August 2007, Netanyahu was reelected as chairman of the Likud and its candidate for the post of prime minister with 73% of the vote, against far-right candidate Moshe Feiglin and World Likud chairman Danny Danon.
 He opposed the 2008 Israel–Hamas ceasefire, like others in the Knesset opposition.
 Specifically, Netanyahu said: "This is not a relaxation, it's an Israeli agreement to the rearming of Hamas ...
 What are we getting for this?"

-In the first half of 2008, doctors removed a small colon polyp that proved to be benign.